Facebook Pixel

 For an insurance policy to respond to a claim in these circumstances, the cause needs to be clearly established so that an insured peril or event can be proven.
 (Examples would be fire, explosion, earthquake and impact by vehicle or object of sorts.)
 A claim would be settled in event of these causes.

-The following causes of damages are NOT covered by insurance:
+The following causes of damages are NOT covered by the traditional perils-based insurance policies:

 – Defects in design, material, formula, specification, construction or workmanship.